everydaycomputing/everydaycomputing.github.io/_posts/2017-01-30-making-cs-accessible.md

 author:
 ---

-*Guest blog post by Outlier Research & Evaluation | UChicago STEM Education’s Sarah Wille – PI of the CSP and Students with Learning Differences study*
+*Guest blog post by Outlier Research & Evaluation, UChicago STEM Education’s Sarah Wille – PI of the CSP and Students with Learning Differences study*

 As computing learning opportunities expand across the country, we must ask the practical question: How do we work toward a more accessible computer science (CS) for students with *specific learning disabilities* and/or *attention deficit disorders*?
 Students with these types of learning-based differences are often lost in conversations about diversifying CS.
 In an NSF-supported study I lead with colleagues at [Outlier Research & Evaluation and the Wolcott School](http://stemforall2016.videohall.com/presentations/677), we refer to these students as *students with learning differences or students who learn differently*.
 Our work is exploring ways to make CS – and the new [AP Computer Science Principles (CSP)](https://advancesinap.collegeboard.org/stem/computer-science-principles) course specifically – more accessible for these particular learners.